Travel in Lithuania

 There is always something going on here.
 Cultural events bring us together: if we’re not singing in the streets, then we’re visiting museums; if our sails aren’t catching the sea breeze, then we’re swimming in a race ourselves.
 We love good jazz, and we watch the stars at nights with feeling; we dance barefoot by the sea, and we breathe in the theatre and drink in the energy of pulsating events, positive emotions and community.

 We are small – no one is saying we aren’t.
 But there are so many beautiful places to visit in Lithuania and we have so much to show!
 First of all, our welcoming hearts.
 Then our cities, woven with history.
 The roads leading to the sea, where ships meet.
 The Curonian Spit, blown by the wind, natural, and so very genuine.
 The sea-coast, adorned with fishing boats and kiteboards.
 The refreshing mineral water springs and the pine forests, filled with fragrant air.
 We just have so much in this little green patch of earth.
 And you definitely have to see it all.

 Take a minute for yourself!
-Health tourism in Lithuania combines the highest quality service and wonderful nature allows us to offer a wide range of aesthetic, beauty, and wellness services.
+Health tourism in Lithuania combines the highest quality service and wonderful nature that allows us to offer a wide range of aesthetic, beauty, and wellness services.
 Mineral waters, healing mud, Lithuanian herbs and amber are just a few local natural remedies whose healing properties are successfully used by Lithuanian health service providers.
 In Lithuania, you can quickly regain strength in spas in the big cities or treat yourself to the pleasures of health and beauty oases away from the city’s bustle.
 Even the environment helps to relax: endless green areas, countless lakes and rivers, a pleasant climate!